etienneabassi/etienneabassi.github.io/_pages/projects.md

 ## Enhancing Music Perception Through Vibrotactile Feedback.

-This project explores how **tactile stimulation** can enhance the way we perceive and feel music.
+This project explores how **tactile stimulation** can enhance the way we **perceive and feel music**.
 We're using both scientific and artistic approaches to understand:

-- How the brain integrates touch and sound
+- How the brain **integrates touch and sound**
-- Potential of tactile feedback in music accessibility
+- Potential of tactile feedback in **music accessibility**
-- Applications in producing music with optimized low frequencies delivering to the body
+- Applications in **producing music with optimized low frequencies** delivering to the body

 We're currently developing a wearable prototype and testing it with musicians and non-musicians alike.